Whistleblowing scheme of the Danish Medicines Agency

 - It is possible, in very exceptional cases, that the police, or other authority, will try to obtain information about the person who reported a concern anonymously to prevent the commission of a crime that could put the security of the state or people’s lives or health at risk.

-We encourage you not to make an anonymous disclosure under the whistleblower mechanism if you consider it possible.
+In continuation of the above, we encourage you not to make an anonymous disclosure under the whistleblower mechanism if you consider it possible.

 Conditions for protection of whistleblowers